flavionobre11/node-cache/doc/usecases/1-insert.md

 ## Alternative flow: a chave deve ser valida

-1. throw exception: "key should be not null"
+1. throw exception: "key should be string and not null"

 ## Alternative flow: o valor deve ser válido

-1. throw exception: "value should be not null"
+1. throw exception: "value should be string and not null"

 ## Alternative flow: a expiração deve ser um number ou date